By: Alexandra Greeley

 4. Discover Great Ways to Use Canned Fish

 Just like their fresh counterparts, canned salmon and tuna provide omega-3 fats, which help keep your heart healthy by lowering triglycerides and blood pressure.
 The difference: canned fish is significantly cheaper.
-Give tuna an Asian twist with Sesame Tuna Salad.
+Give tuna an Asian twist with tuna salad.

 5. Don’t Order a Pizza.
 Make One at Home